-Alt text or image description?
+Alt text or media description?

-This year I took a course on Inclusive Communication and was quite surprised by how much time we spent on alt text - not just what it is, but actually writing it, submitting it for feedback and editing, over and over.
+This year I took a course on Inclusive Communication (Bold Type by Ettie Bailey-King) and was surprised by how much time we spent on alt text - not just what it is, but actually writing it, submitting it for feedback and editing, over and over.
 It’s a whole thing.
-I get asked about alt text a LOT, so I’m passing some of that knowledge on!

 What is Alt Text?